cdoty/CrabSCV/README.md

 Also included are two tools to convert PNG files to SCV sprites and background sprites and a sprite table.

 There are DOS bat files to compile and test out the software in MAME.
 The paths will need to be updated.
-There is also a configuration to allow compiling and running the software from within the VS Code.
+There is also a configuration to allow compiling and running the software from within VS Code.
 The configuration depends on the bat files to handle compiling.